The mission of our community

 How many volunteers could you host?

-We would love to have as many as 5 Volunteers/helpers join us at any one time.
-We do have spare rooms for visitors at the moment but once our Eco-shelter is fully built on site, there will be more room / eco-accommodation built specifically for our visitors as an Eco-stay.
-We also have a reception room we could accommodate visitors of the same sex or a couple provided our visitors would not mind sharing the space with others
+We would love to have as many as 5 Volunteers/helpers join us at any one time, we do have spare rooms for visitors at the moment but once our Eco-shelter is fully built on site, there will be more room / eco-accommodation built specifically for our visitors as an Eco-stay.
+Also, we have a reception room we could accommodate visitors of the same sex or a couple provided our visitors would not mind sharing the space with others

 When would you need volunteers?